-- (1) These columns set forth the target and maximum amount of each named executive officer's 2019 TIP award for the year ended December 31, 2019.
-As a result of the Company's performance during 2019, no amounts were earned under the 2019 TIP.
-As such, the amounts set forth in the column do not represent additional compensation earned by the named executive officers for the year ended December 31, 2019. - (2) The dollar amounts in this column represent that grant date fair value of the product of the number of shares granted and the closing market price of our common stock on the grant date for time-based restricted stock units. - (3) These RSUs fully cliff-vest after the third anniversary of the grant date - (4) Upon contracting employment with Tilray, Mr. Pucher was provided with 90,000 RSUs.
-As an initial grant with 33.34% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months. - (5) Ms. Dickson was hired in December 2019 and did not participate in the 2019 TIP and did not receive an initial equity grant until 2020.
+- (1) These columns set forth the target and maximum amount of each named executive officer's 2020 TIP award for the year ended December 31, 2020. - (2) The dollar amounts in this column represent that grant date fair value of the product of the number of shares granted and the closing market price of our common stock on the grant date for time-based restricted stock units. - (3) The shares subject to the RSU shall vest with 33.34% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months. - (4) The P-RSUs include 50% vesting on the filing date of Tilray's Form 10-K for the year ended December 31, 2020, provided that Tilray obtains the specified target Adjusted EBITDA for the fourth quarter of 2020.
+Assuming the performance criteria is satisfied, the remaining 50% vest on January 1, 2022.